- Progesterone (PDG),

 - Test Requisition Form includes Symptom Checklist

-- Urine Spot collecting kit (for 30 days)
+- Urine Spot collecting kit (for a month)

 - Contains collection instructions